-7.7 The quality of the doctoral theses of the programme in this field is in line with international standards.
-7.8 Doctoral candidates have publications in scientific journals and/ or participate in international conferences.
-7.9 The institution has mechanisms and funds to support writing and attending conferences of doctoral candidates.
+7.2 The structure and the content of a doctoral programme of study ensure the quality provision of doctoral studies.
+N/A 7.3 The doctoral studies' supervisors have the necessary academic qualifications and experience for the supervision of the specific dissertations.
+N/A 7.4 The number of doctoral students, under the supervision of a member of the teaching staff, enables continuous and effective feedback to the students and it complies with the European and international standards.
+N/A 7.5 The research interests of academic advisors and supervisors adequately cover the thematic areas of research conducted by the doctoral students of the programme.
+N/A 7.6 Research equipment, laboratories, workshops and existing bibliographic material support the programme of study.
+N/A 7.7 The quality of the doctoral theses of the programme in this field is in line with international standards.
+N/A 7.8 Doctoral candidates have publications in scientific journals and/ or participate in international conferences.
+N/A 7.9 The institution has mechanisms and funds to support writing and attending conferences of doctoral candidates.
 N/A 7.10 The candidates demonstrate skills in designing and in conducting productive self-directed research.
 N/A 7.11 Candidates are aware of the ethical implications of their research and of their responsibilities as scientists.
-7.12 Suitable procedures of monitoring and periodic assessment of students' N research progress are set.
-7.13 There is a clear policy on authorship and intellectual property.
+N/A 7.12 Suitable procedures of monitoring and periodic assessment of students' research progress are set.
+N/A 7.13 There is a clear policy on authorship and intellectual property.
 N/A Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.